 A prong setting, sometimes called a claw setting, is the most commonly used gemstone setting and is especially popular for solitaire engagement rings.
 Prong settings, when done correctly, are ideal for holding large stones snugly in place.
-However, sometimes this type of setting might not be the right choice for you.
+However, this type of setting is not for everyone.
+Find out if it is the right choice for you.

 You've likely seen prong settings before: a diamond or gem is inserted into three or more metal prongs that form a basket-like base.
 Then, the ends of the prongs are bent over and shaped around the stone.
 This creates a cradle where the top of the prong rests against the crown of the stone.

-- Visible prong ends are often rounded, but they can be shaped into ovals, points, Vs, left flat or even formed into decorative prongs.
+The visible prong ends are often rounded, but they can be shaped into ovals, points, Vs, left flat, or even formed into decorative prongs.

-- The girdle area of the gemstone is not covered, so prongs offer less protection for the gem than other, more enclosed settings such as a bezel settings.
-One wrong blow against a hard surface, and you could easily crack your diamond or gemstone.
+The girdle area of the gemstone is not covered, so prong settings offer less protection for the gem than other, more enclosed settings such as a bezel setting.
+One wrong blow against a hard surface and you could easily crack your diamond or gemstone.

 How to Choose the Right Prong Setting

-- Short prongs that do not offer enough contact with the gemstone will not hold it safely in place and are more likely to catch on clothing and other items.
-One time catching a sweater thread on the edge of a short prong could be enough to pull the prong back completely, which will compromise your stone.
+Short prongs that do not offer enough contact with the gemstone may not hold it safely in place and are more likely to catch on clothing and other items.
+All it takes is catching a sweater thread on the edge of a short prong one time to pull the prong back completely; this can compromise your stone.